June 25, 2017 – Spend a day in New York City’s Central Park Zoo!

 T. D. Kelsey (TX)

 Gary Lee Price (UT)

 David H. Turner (VA)

-Careful observers of animal behavior and anatomy, the six sculptors are experienced at modeling en plein air as a way to best study their subjects in their natural environments.
+Careful observers of animal behavior and anatomy, the seven sculptors are experienced at modeling en plein air as a way to best study their subjects in their natural environments.

 To encourage future sculptors to see animals through the eyes of an artist, clay will be provided for children to work alongside the sculptors.
 Other NSS sculptors (including our president and vice president!) will be volunteering to help visitors try sculpting and to answer questions.
 In addition, members of the Central Park Zoo’s Education Department will be available to answer questions about the animals.